How New York’s hippest architects are reimagining communal space for the post-Covid era

 Over the last few years, the pair has made over 12 trips to Tokyo, where they have designed a zen membership club, the AoyamaTreehouse.
 Alesch says every public space they’ve visited there featured places for individuals to sit alone, with “eye protection.”

 “The Japanese have understood this social space and privacy in the company of others,” says Standefer, who expects that “protected seating,” with some form of a glass divider, will become a regular occurrence in public spaces.
-“Steve and I are interested in how you still keep this sense of energy and community but give people some privacy,” says Standefer.
+“Stephen and I are interested in how you still keep this sense of energy and community but give people some privacy,” says Standefer.

-The pandemic may have redefined the way we think about communal spaces, but for Standefer, the essence of these spaces isn’t lost.
+The pandemic may have redefined the way we think about communal spaces, but for Alesch, the essence of these spaces isn’t lost.
 “In terms of a big room with a lot of energy and a lot of people,” he says, “I don’t think that’s going anywhere but to the place it’s always been.”